 Rights-Based Approaches to Conservation

 CREE practices ‘rights-based conservation’, which is conservation that doesn’t violate human rights and takes human needs into account in natural resource management.
 However, we go beyond evaluating socioeconomic and cultural parameters in our work and holding consultation meetings with communities.
 For CREE, rights-based conservation is founded upon a belief in the need for local people to not only minimize economic costs of conservation, but to create new processes, institutions, and power structures which empower communities.

 CREE is a registered 501(c)(3) tax-deductible nonprofit charity.

 CREE was founded in 2007 by Mike Skuja.
 Since then, our Board of Directors has grown, as has the scope and impact of our work.
-CREE’s locally driven rights-based conservation approach has been supported by such diverse funders as Disney, Royal Caribbean Cruiselines, Google, the United Nations, and the Ocean Park Conservation Foundation.
+CREE’s locally driven rights-based conservation approach has been supported by such diverse funders as the MacArthur Foundation, Disney, Royal Caribbean Cruiselines, Google, the United Nations, New England Biolabs Foundation and the Ocean Park Conservation Foundation.
 CREE’s work has been commended on National Public Radio’s Worldview, which is dedicated to the power of global activism.